lukemcfarlane/ember-google-map-wiki/Configuration.md

 ## Google API key or Client ID

-* Google Map doesn't require an API key to be used, tho Google recommand to create and use one.
-To create a new API key, go [there](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
-Then you can use it by defining an **`apiKey`** property of the [[configuration|Configuration#introduction]].
+* Google Map doesn't require that an API key to be used, but Google recommends creating and using one.
+To create a new API key, go to [this link](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
+Once you have obtained an API key you will be able to use it by defining an **`apiKey`** property within the [[configuration|Configuration#introduction]].

 * Using [Google Maps API for Work](https://developers.google.com/maps/documentation/business/)?
 Then you do not need an API key anymore, but a [client ID](https://developers.google.com/maps/documentation/business/clientside/#client_id).
 As for API key, you would put this one in the [[configuration|Configuration#introduction]], but in a **`clientId`** property.